Job Analysis in HRM: Complete 2026 Guide with Steps & Techniques

 This document guides the hiring and appraisal processes to help companies stay compliant with labor laws.

 The job specification provides details about the qualifications like education, experience, certifications, skills, and personal attributes required for a job.
 It basically complements the job description by defining the type of candidate who would be the best fit for the role.
-This step helps hire people who not only qualify but also fit the company culture.
+This job analysis step helps hire people who not only qualify but also fit the company culture.

 Performance evaluation allows managers to provide feedback and identify areas for improvement.
 With regular evaluations, employees can stay on track and keep learning as they grow in their roles.